AgataSanchez/React-MobileFlashcard/README.md

 # React-MobileFlashcard

 The objective of this application is to create and display decks and cards.
 Each deck will have several cards that will be answered in a 'Quiz'.
 In turn, within a deck you can create cards with a question and an answer and in the 'Quiz' you can see these cards and point to 'Correct' if you answered the question correctly (previously seeing the answer) or 'Incorrect' if not answered correctly.
 Finally, the percentage of hits of said 'Quiz' will be indicated.
+In addition, the application will send you notifications if you have not yet studied that day

 ## TL;DR